IndustrialPhilbot/Open-Industry-Project-1/README.md

 ## Getting Started

+For getting started with Untiy refer to: [Getting Started](https://docs.unity3d.com/560/Documentation/Manual/GettingStarted.html)

 Clone the repository or download and extract the ZIP file and select the project folder directly in Unity Hub.

-For getting started with Untiy refer to: [Getting Started](https://docs.unity3d.com/560/Documentation/Manual/GettingStarted.html)
+The buttons in the below image are located at the top of the repositories page.

 ![image](https://user-images.githubusercontent.com/105675984/230959413-ad75e1fe-8ce8-49f4-bfc1-85247b67e678.png)